Verifying the Presence of an Element in jQuery

 app.listen(PORT, () => console.log(`Server running on port ${PORT}`));

-Advancing jQuery Element Detection Techniques
+Enhancing Methods for jQuery Element Detection

-4. Answer: While .exists() is not a native jQuery method and requires definition, it's essentially a shorthand for checking .length > 0.
+4. While .exists() is not a native jQuery method and requires definition, it's essentially a shorthand for checking .length > 0.
 The performance difference is negligible, but .exists() can improve code readability.

-Reflecting on jQuery Element Detection Strategies
+Considering jQuery Element Detection Techniques